💬 Join Equaldex's LGBTQ+ Discord to discuss LGBT rights and chat!

 ?

-Right to change legal gender in Mexico City is unknown.
+Right to change legal gender in Mexico City is legal, no restrictions.

 Current status